header image

 Frequently asked questions (FAQ)

-Which type of valve is suitable for steam and condensate systems?
+What type of valve is suitable for steam and condensate systems?

-What is the function of a steam trap?
+What is the function of a Steam Trap?

 How do you recognize water hammer?